MicrosoftDocs/windows-insider/wip/apps/your-phone.md

 ## 7/10/2019

-### Phone screen now available on more Surface devices.
+### Phone screen now available on more Surface devices
 As promised, we’re excited to expand the availability of the phone screen feature to more PCs.
 With the latest driver update in the Windows insider rings (Marvell 15.68.17013.110), the following Surface devices will preview the phone screen feature – Surface Laptop, Surface Laptop 2, Surface Pro 4, Surface Pro 5, Surface Pro 6, Surface Book, and Surface Book 2.
 If you have one of these devices, give it a try and let us know what you think!

 ## 7/3/2019